russelljjarvis/ScienceAccessibility/comparing_the_written_language_of_scientific_and_non_scientific_sources.md

 Upgoer5, Wikipedia, and PMEG libraries are also scraped and analyzed, with their mean readability scores applied to the histogram plot.

-We also include two scholarly reference papers, Science Declining Over Time [1] and Science of Writing [6], that discuss writing to a broad audience in an academic context.
-We use these to demonstrate the possibility of discussing complex content using more accessible language.
+We also include mean readability scores from two scholarly reference papers, Science Declining Over Time [1] and Science of Writing [6],that discuss writing to a broad audience in an academic context.
+We use these to demonstrate the feasability of discussing complex content using more accessible language.

 ### Reproducibility
 A Docker file and associated container together serve as a self-documenting and extremely portable software environment clone to ensure reproducibility given the hierarchy of software dependencies.